SynergyStation/.github/profile/README.md

-# 🏢 Welcome to SynergyStation Development
+# 🏢 Welcome to NETZNETZproductions

 Welcome to the official GitHub Organization founded by **BenKormos**.
 This ecosystem is a dedicated sandbox and launchpad for modern web applications, open-source architectures, automation tools, and hosting experiments.
 We focus on bridging clean code with cutting-edge cyber aesthetics.